20th century Irish independence history

 Padraig Pearse Museum, St. Enda's Park, Dublin, Ireland,

-Belfast - Irish Republican Sites
+Belfast - Irish Republican Sites,

-Irish Presidential Candidate Martin McGuinness & descendants of the 1916 Easter Rising Proclamation Signatories at the GPO Dublin, 21st October 2011
+Irish Presidential Candidate Martin McGuinness & descendants of the 1916 Easter Rising Proclamation Signatories at the GPO Dublin, 21st October 2011,

-, & O'Donovan Rossa Memorial
+Glasnevin Cemetery, Dublin, Ireland, & O'Donovan Rossa Memorial

 Cork - Irish Independence Sites,